JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 perform automatic differentiation on the native Julia differential equation solvers themselves, and this can increase performance while giving new features.
-Our findings show that forward-mode automatic differentiation is fastest when there are less than 100 parameters in the differential equations, and that for a large enough number of parameters adjoint sensitivity analysis is the most efficient.
+Our findings show that forward-mode automatic differentiation is fastest when there are less than 100 parameters in the differential equations, and that for >100 number of parameters adjoint sensitivity analysis is the most efficient.
 Even then, we have good reason to believe that
 [the next generation reverse-mode automatic differentiation via source-to-source AD, Zygote.jl](https://julialang.org/blog/2018/12/ml-language-compiler), will be more efficient than all of the adjoint sensitivity implementations for